 (2)

 Figure 10.
-(1) Flexural homogenized out-of-plane failure surface for the two instances of Figure 9; (2) torsional homogenized out-of-plane failure surface for the two instances of Figure 9.
+(1) Flexural homogenised out-of-plane failure surface for the two instances of Figure 9, (2) torsional homogenised out-of-plane failure surface for the two instances of Figure 9.

-Future numerical applications will involve the implementation of the automated procedure here described in an integrated GUI-based MATLAB app, provided also with a tool that enables the rasterization of the picture of a real masonry element.
+Future numerical applications will involve the implementation of the automated procedure described here in an integrated GUI-based MATLAB app that will also include a tool to rasterise a picture of a real masonry element.
 The proposed GUI should at least include the following features:

-A button for uploading the image of the real masonry structural element.
+A button for uploading the image of the real masonry structural element

-A window for displaying the uploaded image.
+A window for displaying the uploaded image

-A button for starting the rasterization procedure.
+A button for starting the rasterisation procedure.

-A separate window for displaying the rasterized sketch of the source image.
+A separate window for displaying the rasterised sketch of the source image

-A button for creating the finite element mesh, and a menu that enables the selection of a 2D/3D mesh and other requirements (dimensions of the masonry element, etc.).
+A button for creating the finite element mesh and a menu that enables the selection of either a 2D or 3D mesh as well as other components (dimensions of the masonry element, etc.)

-A separate window for displaying the 2D finite element mesh or the in-plane configuration of the 3D finite element mesh.
+A separate window for displaying the 2D FE mesh or the in-plane configuration of the 3D FE mesh.

-A button for starting the homogenized limit analysis of the considered test-window, and a menu for selecting the in- or out-of-plane case.
+A button for starting the homogenised limit analysis of the considered test-window and a menu for selecting either in-plane or out-of-plane analysis

-A separate window for displaying the resulting in- or out-of-plane homogenized failure surfaces.
+A separate window for displaying the resulting in-plane or out-of-plane homogenised failure surfaces

-A button for extracting the deformed shapes at collapse, and a menu for selecting the in- or out-of-plane load conditions for which the failure mode should be extracted.
+A button for extracting the deformed shapes at collapse and a menu for selecting the in-plane or out-of-plane load conditions for which the failure mode should be extracted

-The proposed GUI-based MATLAB app could represent a useful and integrated tool for researchers and scholars needing for a quick assessment of the collapse behavior of non-periodic masonry walls for academic purposes, possibly after the occurrence of a seismic sequence.
+The proposed GUI-based MATLAB app could represent a useful and integrated tool for researchers and scholars who need to quickly assess the collapse behaviour of non-periodic masonry walls for academic purposes, possibly after the occurrence of a seismic sequence.